Buying Prescriptions Doesn’t Have To Be Hard

 Speak With Your Doctor and Pharmacist

 Speak with your doctor about extending your existing prescription.
-If you have a few extra months of supplies on hand, it will make the process of transitioning to a new pharmacy or even a new medication all the easier.
-However, with this point in mind, remember that many countries have very strict laws with regards to drugs and medication.
+If you have a few extra months of supplies on hand, it will make transitioning to a new pharmacy or medication easier.
+However, with this point in mind, remember that many countries have very strict laws concerning drugs and medication.
 If you must travel with a controlled substance, such as pain medication, do your research to ensure you’re following all regulations.

-While not all prescriptions are recognized in other countries, do have your doctor write one for you.
-Have it include, when possible, both generic names and medicinal ingredients.
-It will be helpful to bring to your new doctor.
+While not all prescriptions are recognized in other countries, have your doctor write one for you.
+When possible, include both generic names and medicinal ingredients.
+It will be helpful to bring it to your new doctor.

 Speak with your pharmacist for added knowledge.
-They may know if your current prescriptions are available in your new country-to-be under a different name or even if there’s the equivalent medication that is sold over the counter.
+They may know if your current prescriptions are available in your new country-to-be under a different name or even if an equivalent medication is sold over the counter.
 They can also help you prevent a disaster by identifying if your medication brand name is used by a different drug overseas.
-For instance, in Spain, Norpramin is a medication for ulcers, while in the United States it treats depression.
+For instance, in Spain, Norpramin is a medication for ulcers, while in the United States, it treats depression.
 Identical names or close look-alikes aren’t just a nuisance.
 They can also be a grave danger.
 Double-check to be sure.

-Ask your pharmacist for the medication information sheet that comes from the manufacturer.
+Ask your pharmacist for the manufacturer’s medication information sheet.
 This will have valuable information about the medicinal and non-medicinal ingredients of the drugs you rely on.
 It will also contain the manufacturer’s contact information.
 Their helplines can be very valuable in terms of outlining their overseas products.

 Buying Prescriptions While Abroad

-Connect with the local health care system as soon as possible once you move.
-While in many countries, prescriptions are not needed to procure medication, it can be very helpful to speak with a doctor and get their recommendations regarding local products.
+Once you move, connect with the local healthcare system as soon as possible.
+While in many countries, prescriptions are not needed to procure medication, speaking with a doctor and getting their recommendations regarding local products can be very helpful.

 When possible, choose a name-brand pharmacy.
 Obviously, not all countries have chain stories.
 But, when available, a well-established local pharmacy or pharmaceutical chain has several advantages.
-As you get oriented to life in your new country, it’s helpful to have a brand you recognize so you can easily find non-prescription necessities with ease no matter where you travel.
+As you get oriented to life in your new country, it’s helpful to have a brand you recognize so you can easily find non-prescription necessities anywhere you travel.
 Such large brands may also have connections with those of your home country, making it easier to transfer records.
 And they’re more likely to attract other expats, making their staff familiar with your particular needs.

 Seek Advice but Use Caution

 Other expats are a rich source of information, so long as you take their guidance with a grain of salt.
-Having someone guide you through the process of finding a new pharmacy is invaluable but make sure you have a lot in common.
+Having someone guide you through finding a new pharmacy is invaluable, but make sure you have a lot in common.
 The needs of a male expat who is looking for a generic medication to control heartburn and those of a female expat seeking uninterrupted birth control might be very different.

-In the name of safety and legality, never use someone else’s prescription.
-It can be very tempting to use the rest of an expat friend’s expensive anti-malaria medication but you have no real knowledge if that medication has been properly stored or even obtained in a lawful fashion.
+Never use someone else’s prescription in the name of safety and legality.
+While it can be very tempting to use the rest of an expat friend’s expensive anti-malaria medication, you have no real knowledge if that medication has been properly stored or even obtained legally.
 Don’t let the temptation of perceived frugality toy with your health.

-With frugality in mind, remember that not all countries have the same standard for medication control and safety testing.
-In the absence of a strictly regulated pharmaceutical industry, prescription medication can be sold in a very casual fashion alongside the fruits and vegetables at the market.
+With frugality in mind, remember that not all countries have the same medication control and safety testing standards.
+In the absence of a strictly regulated pharmaceutical industry, prescription medication can be sold very casually alongside the fruits and vegetables at the market.
 Fraudulent medication is not unheard of.
 Speak with your embassy or International Health Insurance provider for recommendations to a reputable pharmacist or certified dispensing clinic.

 Related: Checklist for Traveling with Prescription Medication Overseas